Suchada-pae/my-first-project/README.md

 Created the website to allow all fans following movements of the Irish rock band, such as news, concerts tour and the popular singles etc.
-And the website also have the brif history of The Script for the new followers.
+And the website also has the brif history of The Script for the new followers.

 # Usage